gorkafraga/guidesbook/2-Analysis/GUIDE_MachineLearning.md

 To *scale* each *channel* with mean and sd computed accross of all its time points and epochs can be done with the [**mne.decoding.Scaler**](https://mne.tools/dev/generated/mne.decoding.Scaler.html).
 This is different from scikit-learn scalers like [**sklearn.preprocessing.StandardScaler**](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html#sklearn.preprocessing.StandardScaler), which scales the *classification features* (i.e., each time point for each channel by estimating using mean and sd using data from all epochs).

 ##### Vectorizer
 While scikit-learn transformers and estimators usually expect 2D data MNE transformers usually output data with more dimensions.
-Vectorizer is applied between MNE and scikit learn steps
+A *vectorizer* is usually applied between MNE and scikit learn steps.[mne.decoding.Vectorizer](https://mne.tools/dev/generated/mne.decoding.Vectorizer.html) transforms n-dimensional arrays into 2D arrays of n_samples by n_features.
+The result is an array that can be used by the estimators and transformers of scikit-learn.
+The original shape of the data is saved in the result (attribute: features_shape_)

+For example:
+`clf = make_pipeline(SpatialFilter(), _XdawnTransformer(), Vectorizer(),LogisticRegression())'

 ## Scikit-learn pipelines
-(Sklearn pipelines)[https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html] can be used to build a chain of transforms and estimators.
+[Sklearn pipelines](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) can be used to build a chain of transforms and estimators.
 The steps in the function are defined in the order of execution.
 For instance, if we want to use an  SVM classifier but we need to vectorize and scale the data  before that , our function could be something like this :

 `clf_svm_0 = make_pipeline(Vectorizer(), StandardScaler(), svm.SVC(kernel='rbf', C=1))`